-The Health Planning and Strategic Initiatives (HPSI) division is a small unit that focuses mainly on chronic disease prevention and management, health promotion, and public health emergency planning.
+The Health Planning and Strategic Initiatives (HPSI) division is a unit that focuses mainly on chronic disease prevention and management, health promotion, and public health emergency planning.
 The division is also the point of contact for HIPAA related questions, public information act requests, and media contacts for public information.

 What does the Health Planning and Strategic Initiatives division do?